 Now let’s get some terminology cleared up from the get-go.
 Outdoorsy calls the people who list their RVs for rent “owners” and people who borrow those RVs “renters”.
 Got it?
 Good.

 We are now Outdoorsy owners and renters, so we figured we’d share all the things we’ve learned along the way.
-You can listen to the RV Family Travel Atlas podcast to hear us discuss all these tips in more detail.
+You can listen to the RV Atlas podcast (press play on the medial player above) to hear us discuss all these tips in more detail.

 5 Things We Learned as Outdoorsy Owners